 Canada doesn’t have a CBI program, but permanent residents may obtain citizenship after three years of physical presence in Canada during the five years preceding the date their application is approved.

-Canada terminated its Immigrant Investor Program in 2014.
+Canada terminated its federal Immigrant Investor Program in 2014.
 It has also closed its Immigrant Investor Venture Capital Pilot Program.

 In many of these programs, applicants first submit an expression of interest (EOI), which is assessed on a points system; if their EOI is selected, they are invited to apply.

 Investors can apply through the Immigration Refugees and Citizenship Canada (IRCC).
 Provide documents supporting the source and origin of invested funds.
 Processing times can vary, but it takes about two months for a permanent residency card.

 Canada is a liberal, safe, culturally diverse and tolerant country with an unspoiled environment and strict environmental controls.
 It enjoys a world-class health care system and excellent education system.
 It leads Group of Twenty (G20) rankings to establish business operations, according to Forbes.
 Canada led all G8, The Group of Eight, countries in economic growth from 2007 to 2016 and is expected to be the second-best country in the G8 for doing business from 2017 to 2021, according to The Economist Intelligence Unit (EIU).